Biolater/scopematter/docs/frontend-context.md

 ## Performance & Caching
 - GETs can opt into Next.js cache with `revalidate` seconds and `tags` for selective `revalidateTag` on mutations.
 - Avoid N+1 renders in lists; use motion sparingly and memoize derived loading flags.
+- React Query provides client-side caching with configurable `staleTime` and `gcTime`.
+- Use `dynamic = "force-dynamic"` for pages that need fresh data on every request.

+### Caching Strategy
+- Server-side: Next.js cache with tags for selective invalidation
+- Client-side: React Query with 5-minute stale time by default
+- Mutations: Always revalidate relevant tags to keep data fresh

 ---